Tornado outbreak and floods of April 2–7, 2025: Kentucky

 The state that saw the worst flooding impacts by far was Kentucky, with peak rainfall accumulations of over 15 in near the towns of Benton and Hickory.
 Two fatalities from flooding were confirmed in the state, a child in the city of Frankfort and a woman in Nelson County.
 Governor Andy Beshear said that approximately 540 roadways, mostly in the western regions of the state, were closed due to flooding.
 1,100 people were said to be without water services.

 Frankfort experienced record flooding, with the Kentucky River cresting at 48.27 ft on the morning of April 7, 17 ft above normal flood stage and just short of the record of 48.47 ft set on December 10, 1978.
 Frankfort mayor Layne Wilkerson issued a curfew for the city until Monday, April 7.
 One resident described the river rising as much as "within 4 inches" in only 30 minutes.

+The impacts from the floods resulted in the cancellation of the 2025 installment of Thunder Over Louisville.